- Reasons for Filing a Residential Property Insurance Claim

 What Can Affect Your Residential Property Insurance Coverage?

 The residential insurance coverage you have can vary according to your insurance carrier, your policy, and whether you own or rent your home.
-If you have standard home insurance in Illinois, you likely do not have coverage for flooding or earthquake damage.
+If you have standard home insurance, you likely do not have coverage for flooding or earthquake damage.
 Securing coverage beforehand for common disaster phenomena in your area can ensure you are protected from costly damages.

 This type of insurance offers coverage against damage caused by floodwaters, including damage to the foundation, plumbing, electrical and HVAC systems, and cabinetry.
 Most policies also cover damage to detached garages but not other detached structures like a shed or in-law suite, which would require their own policy.